MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/teams-faq.md

 ### <a name="do-contacts-of-any-business-relationship-appear-in-the-results"></a>Do contacts of any business relationship appear in the results?

 Yes.
-Some contacts may represent customers or suppliers, or both.
+Some contacts may represent customers or vendors, or both.
 Other contacts with no defined business relation typically represent prospective customers.
 Contacts with other business relations, including any custom relations you've configured in [!INCLUDE [prod_short.md](includes/prod_short.md)], will also be displayed in the search results.

 ### <a name="can-i-look-up-contact-details-during-meetings"></a>Can I look up contact details during meetings?

 Yes.
-You can look up contact information, history of interaction, and related documents for your customer or supplier during a Teams meeting or call while the meeting is happening, without leaving Teams.
+You can look up contact information, history of interaction, and related documents for your customer or vendor during a Teams meeting or call while the meeting is happening, without leaving Teams.

 In fact, you can look up contact details from anywhere in Teams by using the command box.
 You can, for example, look up contact details from the Teams calendar to help you set up meetings.